dobromyslov/sencha-extjs-maven/README.md

     $ sencha generate app -ext MyApp src/main/webapp

-# How to compile ExtJS project
+# How to build ExtJS project with Maven

 In order to compile your project from Maven use `exec-maven-plugin`: